ajs99778/ChimeraX_TestManager/README.md

         run(self.session, "angle @H1 @O1 @H2 104.5")

         # grab the water model
-        # before and after every test, all open models are closed
+        # by default, before and after every test, all open models are closed
         # therefore, our water molecule should be the first and only open model
         mdl = self.session.models.list()[0]